Top Menu

 Membership Types

-1. Candidates will be post-baccalaureate students who are enrolled in a program of study leading to an advanced degree, medical residents, or trainees in postdoctoral programs in a field related to research on problems of drug dependence who have not yet met criteria for Associate Membership (as described below).
+1. Trainee status: Candidates must be post-baccalaureate graduate or medical students, postdoctoral fellows, medical residents, interns (or any other trainee) who are enrolled in a program of study leading to an advanced degree, certification, etc. in a field related to research or care specific to problems of drug dependence who have not yet met criteria for Associate Membership.

 1. The following documents should be submitted electronically via the CPDD Membership Application website: